-Dig a little deeper into the books you love to read with The BiblioFiles, our one-on-one interviews with children's book authors!
-From award-winning bestsellers to books you might not have heard of but should definitely check out, listen to what the authors have to say about their creations!
+Dig a little deeper into the books you love to read with The BiblioFiles, our illuminating interviews with children's book authors!
+From award-winning bestsellers to books you might not have heard of (but should definitely check out), listen to what the authors have to say about their creations!

 Authors are listed in alphabetical order by last name.
-Simply click on the author's name below to jump to his/her entry on the page, and then click the "play" button to listen to the interview.
-Enjoy!
+Simply click on the author's name below to jump to his/her entry on the webpage.
+A link to the interview's transcript and podcast is located there as well.

 Trenton Lee Stewart

 This February, our guest will be M.T.
 Anderson, author of many books, including The Game of Sunken Places and The Suburb Beyond the Stars.

 The Game of Sunken Places begins with an elegant gold-leafed invitation addressed to Gregory Buchanan.
 Gregory and his best friend Brian Thatz accept the invitation and depart to the wilds of Vermont to visit Gregory’s eccentric and wealthy uncle.
 Uncle Max insists on doing things the old-fashioned way.
 And by old-fashioned I mean the early 1900s, when boys still wore knee-socks and suffered wet tweed in stoic silence.

 Brian and Gregory discover an unusual game board and are quickly swept into a weird world where the fate of two non-human races depends on the outcome of the game.
 In the sequel, The Suburb Beyond the Stars, Brian and Gregory are once again involved with the creatures of the game.
 Only this time, one side is cheating and all of human civilization is at stake, starting with an eerie suburb that has sprung up on the original game site.

 The books are paced like an old-fashioned boys adventure novel, packed with quirky modern humor and then perfectly placed against a spooky, mysterious backdrop where danger lurks in the woods, under the earth, and on the green soccer fields of anti-suburbia.